Landlord minimum energy efficiency standards

 Rogue landlord database goes public

-There is a rogue landlord database held by local authorities and this will now go public.
-It will allow tenants to see any rogue landlords that have not carried out works to their properties or have fines.
+A rogue landlord database held by local authorities.
+This will now go public.
+It will allow tenants to see any rogue landlords.
+These are mainly landlords who have not carried out works.
+They may have had fines.

 Electrical installation checks i.e. EICRs and PAT testing now becoming compulsory

 The electrical safety standards in a private rental (England) Regulation 2020.
-Now applies to all new tenancies from the 1st July 2020 and to existing tenancies from the 1st April 2021.
-The new regulations require landlords to ensure that all electrical installations in their rental properties are inspected and tested by a qualified person every five years.
-Reports of inspections are to be supplied to all tenants of the property within 28 days of the inspection and retained by the landlord until the next inspection takes place.
+Now applies to all new tenancies from the 1st of July 2020 and to existing tenancies from the 1st of April 2021.

 Breach of regulations can result in financial penalties of up to £30,000.00.
-They can also be problematical in respect of the fact that landlords cannot serve a Notice to Quit or ask the tenant to leave without an EICR being signed.
-This will be critical.
+They can also be problematical in respect of the fact that landlords cannot serve a Notice to Quit.

 Inspection and tests